hashicorp/terraform-provider-nomad/website/docs/r/namespace.html.markdown

 Provisions a namespace within a Nomad cluster.

-~> **Enterprise Only!** This API endpoint and functionality only exists in Nomad Enterprise.
-This is not present in the open source version of Nomad.
+~> **Nomad OSS >= 1.0.0 and Enterprise** This API endpoint and functionality exists in Nomad Enterprise and in version 1.0.0 or greater in the OSS distribution.

 Nomad auto-generates a default namespace called `default`.
 This namespace cannot be removed, so destroying a `nomad_namespace` resource where